 Think back on your payment history – have you missed a credit card payment in the last few months?
 Were there any bills that you may have missed in previous months?

 Missed payments are typically not reported to the credit bureaus until they’re at least 30 days late, so your score won’t be impacted until after that time.
-Your score will be hurt by a payment that’s more than 30 days late, but a delinquency, referring to a payment that is over 30 days late – 60, 90, or even 180 days – can devastate your score.
+Your score will be hurt by a payment that’s more than 30 days late, but a delinquency, referring to a payment that is over 30 days late, can devastate your score.

 Derogatory marks such as tax liens, charge-offs, collections, foreclosures or bankruptcies have drastic impacts on your credit too, and it may take weeks or months for them to show up on your report.
 If you’ve experienced any of these, it may take time for your score to change.